Visualization using the SPORT graphics engine

 Pressing Esc should close the window and terminate the app.

-Hereafter, all our tutorial apps will use SPORT.
+Hereafter, all the tutorial apps will use SPORT.
 Additional features of SPORT will be introduced as needed.